phfdonda/frontend-challenge/README.md

 For testing I used the packages `Jest` and `Puppeteer` for integration testing.

-To test by yourself, open the terminal, cd into the folder and run `npm test`.
+For the test to work the server must be online.
+For you to run tests on the project yourself, cd into the project root folder and run `npm start`.
+In another terminal window, run `npm test`.

+I didn't have time enought to do a thorough battery of tests, but I hope the amount here is enough to show some of my knowledge about integration testing.

 <!-- CONTACT -->